Texas Court Records

 Plea bargains

-Defense attorneys and prosecutors can arrange a plea bargain, where the defendant will plead "guilty" or "no contest" to the charges in return for a possibly lighter sentence compared to being found guilty on trial.
+Defense attorneys and prosecutors may arrange a plea bargain, where the defendant will plead "guilty" or "no contest" to the charges in return for a possibly lighter sentence compared to being found guilty at trial.

 Preliminary hearing

-Preliminary hearings occur prior to the trial to conclude whether the evidence against the defendant is strong enough to take to a trial.
-This can give defense attorneys the chance to counter any evidence or ideas the prosecution brings forth.
-At the end of the preliminary hearing, a judge ultimately decides if the evidence of the case is strong enough to bring to trial.
+Preliminary hearings occur prior to the trial to determine whether the evidence against the defendant is strong enough to stand trial.
+This may allow defense attorneys to counter any evidence or ideas the prosecution presents.
+At the end of the preliminary hearing, a judge ultimately decides whether the evidence in the case is strong enough to stand trial.

 Trial by judge or jury

-According to Texas Judicial law, a trial is required to start no more than 180 days from the arrest date.
-The defendant has the right to decide if the conclusion at the end of the trial will be made by a jury of 12 people or solely by the judge.
+According to Texas Judicial law, a trial may start no more than 180 days from the arrest date.
+The defendant has the right to decide whether the conclusion at the end of the trial will be reached by a jury of 12 people or solely by the judge.

 Sentencing

-Sentencing will take place after the trial is concluded, and the defendant is found guilty.
-The judge decides sentencing.
+Sentencing will take place after the trial is concluded and the defendant is found guilty.
+The judge decides on sentencing.
 Here, a judge will consider every element of the case.
-Elements include the standard sentencing time for the crime, the defendant's demeanor, the criminal history of the defendant, and any other relevant details.
+Elements include the standard sentencing time for the crime, the defendant's demeanor, the defendant's criminal history, and any other relevant details.

-As the previous section states, Texas Judicial law dictates that defendants should wait no longer than 180 days since the arrest date to appear on trial for criminal charges.
-If the charges are not felony but misdemeanor charges, the trial date may be scheduled sooner, and the trial may be shorter.
+As the previous section states, Texas Judicial law dictates that defendants should wait no longer than 180 days from the arrest date to appear in court for criminal charges.
+If the charges are not felonies but misdemeanors, the trial date may be scheduled sooner, and the trial may be shorter.

 What Happens When a Court Case Goes to Trial in Texas?

-In Texas, the trial is where the prosecution makes claims in front of a judge or jury, and the defense has the chance to make counterclaims.
-At the end of a jury trial, the jurors must come to a unanimous conclusion of guilty or not guilty.
+In Texas, the trial is where the prosecution makes claims before a judge or jury, and the defense can make counterclaims.
+At the end of a jury trial, the jurors may come to a unanimous conclusion of guilty or not guilty.
 Essentially, there are two phases of a Texas trial: the guilt/innocence phase and the punishment phase.
 The guilt/innocence phase is the part of the trial where prosecutors build a case in front of the jury and provide evidence that should prove beyond a reasonable doubt that the defendant committed the crime.
 The punishment phase only occurs if the defendant is found guilty.
 The judge ultimately decides the sentencing for each defendant.

 Can you be Put on Trial Twice for the Same Crime in Texas?